Chuckawalla Valley State Prison: Facilities

-Although the prison was designed to hold 1,738 inmates, in 2008-2009 it had 3,222 prisoners, with a staff of 751.
+Although the prison was designed to hold 1,738 inmates, in 2008–2009 it had 3,222 prisoners, with a staff of 751.

 As of July 31, 2022, CVSP was incarcerating people at 125.2% of its design capacity, with 2,176 occupants.

-Inmates are allowed to enter and leave their living quarters as they wish, except at night, during count times, or during lockdown procedures.
+Inmates were allowed to enter and leave their living quarters as they wished, except at night, during count times, or during lockdown procedures.
 As of 2016, CVSP Facilities have been designated as SNY, or Special Needs Yards.
-These are reserved for sex offenders, gang drop-outs, former law enforcement personnel, as Ironwood State Prison (ISP) does next door.
+These are reserved for sex offenders, gang drop-outs, and former law enforcement personnel, as Ironwood State Prison (ISP) does next door.

 The prison is staffed by approximately 400 sworn officers and 350 ancillary staff.
 Although the officers are trained in the use of firearms, most are armed with only pepper spray and a baton while on duty.